Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Battery Life and Recharging

 Most of my favorite flashlights use rechargeable batteries.
 These high-quality batteries give lights a good run time while recharging quickly.
 It’s worth noting that this is a personal preference.
 There’s nothing wrong with disposable battery headlamps.
-They do create waste, and we’d prefer to recharge a single battery many times.
+They do create waste, and I’d prefer to recharge a single battery many times.

 But disposable battery headlamps do have the advantage of simply swapping batteries for a full charge, with no waiting needed.
 The versatile Petzl Aria 2 allows for the best of both worlds, running on its included rechargeable battery or triple As.